HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   may be the never-ending lawsuits following <span style="color:Beige">Serena</span>'s constant changes to her countries' laws.
-  An example: she declared the super-long ALL CAPS SENTENCES in so many [terms and conditions](../OmniCentro/OftajDemandoj.md#kio-estas-regulojn-de-terminoj-kaj-kondiĉoj-en-la-reĝino-de-omnijo) unreadable and should be automatically voided. <!-- Her original words were actually "the terms and conditions should be treated as being
+  An example: she declared the super-long ALL CAPS PARAGRAPHS in so many [terms and conditions](../OmniCentro/OftajDemandoj.md#kio-estas-regulojn-de-terminoj-kaj-kondiĉoj-en-la-reĝino-de-omnijo) unreadable and should be automatically voided. <!-- Her original words were actually "the terms and conditions should be treated as being